zainta/Harddrive-Library/README.md

 The system's main benefit is the implementation of a query language that allows filtering of files based on various properties (by size, last date access, etc).
 This language will be further enhanced throughout development.

+## External Dependencies
+This project makes use of the [ReddWare library](https://github.com/zainta/ReddWare).

 ## Usage

 ### Options